frederiksemmel/linicrypt_typst/main.typ

 - Formal conferences is TCC and Eurocrypt
   - TCC in deadline in May probably
   - Crypto is usually more real application focused, would need to find a really good application for that

+== Meeting 12.04.2024
+- Updates: Reworked proofs of Unsolvability and of its CR corollary.
+- What do you think of the strategy to define events and implications?
+Is that a good proof style here?

 = Next steps